 If you’ve been keeping up with men’s hairstyle trends over the past few years, you’re familiar with styles like the undercut, the pompadour, and the side part.
 These styles are all throwbacks to the retro era of the fifties, where every gent’s head was covered with a generous dosage of pomade.

 Vintage inspired styles like these also take the hair out of the face and in a more vertical direction.
 This is especially true for styles like the pompadour and the quiff.
 None of these styles feature a fringe, or bangs.
-That might not be obvious at first, but the absence of a fringe has characterized trendy men’s hairstyles for the past couple of years.

 As we’ve been watching the latest trends to see where 2016 will take men’s hair, we’ve been seeing the fringe making a comeback.
 More styles are including this essential component of men’s hair, and we’re expecting to see it dominate men’s hairstyle trends in 2017.